AntoineMahe/Deep-Model-Identification-Toolbox/networks/README.md

 - **--learning\_rate** *LearningRate* ``float``.
 The learning rate value: Typical value 0.001.
 - **--dropout** *Dropout* ``float`` **OPTIONAL**.
 The dropout value if it is not used then don't set it.

+# TODO add hdf key as of now all data from h5 file is gather from the "train_X" key.

 > Please note that as of today forecasting farther than 1 time step is not well supported.
 Please leave this setting to one.